intel/llvm/sycl/doc/OptionalDeviceFeatures.md

-The front-end of the device compiler is responsible for parsing the `[[sycl::requires()]]` and `[[sycl_detail::uses_aspects()]]` attributes and transferring the information to the LLVM IR `!intel_allowed_aspects` and `!intel_used_aspects` metadata according to the following rules:
+The front-end of the device compiler is responsible for parsing the `[[sycl::requires()]]` and `[[sycl_detail::uses_aspects()]]` attributes and transferring the information to the LLVM IR `!intel_declared_aspects` and `!intel_used_aspects` metadata according to the following rules:

-* If a function is decorated with the `[[sycl::requires()]]` attribute, the front-end emits an `!intel_allowed_aspects` metadata on the function's LLVM IR definition with the numerical values of the aspects listed in the attribute.
+* If a function is decorated with the `[[sycl::requires()]]` attribute, the front-end emits an `!intel_declared_aspects` metadata on the function's LLVM IR definition with the numerical values of the aspects listed in the attribute.